akumm7491/domain-bound-agent-swarm/.github/ISSUE_TEMPLATE/bug_report.md

 - Docker Version: [e.g. 20.10.8]
 - Kubernetes Version: [e.g. 1.25.0]

+**Security Impact**
+- [ ] This bug exposes sensitive information
+- [ ] This bug affects authentication/authorization
+- [ ] This bug affects data integrity
+- [ ] This bug affects system availability
+- [ ] This bug has no security impact

 **Additional context**
 Add any other context about the problem here.

 **Logs**
 ```
 Paste any relevant logs here
+⚠️ Please ensure logs are sanitized and contain no sensitive information
 ```